Putting your performance into perspective

 What is an annualized rate of return?

-Your personal rate of return may be displayed as an annualized rate of return, which reflects the average annual return of your portfolio since its inception.
+Your personal rate of return may be displayed as an annualized rate of return, which reflects an average annual return over the time period shown.
 For example, if you invested $100 five years ago, reinvested all dividends and capital gains, and it is now worth $200, the return for your entire holding period would be 100%, with an annualized return of 14.87%.
 (Simple math may lead you to divide 100% by 5 years to get a 20% return per year, but this would not be an accurate annualized return because of compounding.
 Compounding occurs because you reinvested the money earned in year 1, allowing that money to grow in year 2 along with your initial $100 investment.)

 3. Understand the reasons behind your performance